Pmcg1/PandS_Project_2019/README.md

 Fifty samples of each species was analysed, with the data for Iris setosa and Iris versicolor having been provided by his then-colleague, Botanist Edgar Anderson, from a study of a single colony.

-Fisher studied two features of the iris flowers:
-* Petals: the brightly coloured and generally larger parts of the flower
-* Sepals: generally smaller and green coloured parts of the flower

-Using these, he analysed four characteristics of each species:
+Fisher studied four characteristics of each species:
 * Petal Length
 * Petal Width
 * Sepal Length